 I enjoy the classics.
 Squeaky clean white sneakers that go with almost everything.
 My first piping hot coffee every morning.
 Watching the Die Hard films on Christmas Day.
-Peanut butter and banana toast with honey.
-Things that I can lean on to cut down on decision-making, and to just lessen the overall immense complexity of life.
+Peanut butter and banana toast.
+Things that I can lean on to cut down on decision-making, and to just lessen the overall complexity of life.
 Classics speak to comfort, reliability, and a certain sense of relief for me.
-Whatever odds and ends I have in the fridge, I can make something if I have garlic, parsley, and lemon, and that is a distinctly felt sense of ease.
-(Shouts to Gabrielle Hamilton in that epic season of Mind of A Chef).
+Whatever odds and ends I have in the fridge, I can make something if I have garlic, parsley, and lemon, and that is a force for calm for me!

 I love biscuits and scones.
 I’ve made them with almond flour and olive oil and all kinds of things that don’t totally make sense unless you’re a whole food, plant-based person.
-They always turn out fine, but not amazing, ya know?
+They always turn out fine, but not amazing.
 To get that lift, the beautiful layers, the slight crunch on the edges… you need some kind of butter replacement.

-I’ve never liked vegan butter until I met Miyoko’s brand.
-And even then, I only use it for baking (I prefer good olive oil with bread, always).
+I’ve never liked vegan butter until I tried the Miyoko’s brand.
 I don’t bake often, so while this product is quite expensive, I’m okay with it because I truly only use it for treats.
 Happily, Miyoko’s butter recipe from her book The Homemade Vegan Pantry is available online (linked it in the recipe below).
 This has upped my scone and biscuit (and crumble topping yay) game considerably.

 Now I get beautiful layers, pillow-y softness, and that buttery golden crunch on my baked goods.
 Obviously this recipe isn’t the healthiest outing from me, but I enjoy treats now and again, and when I do, I like them to have that classic sensibility in terms of taste and texture.
 If I’m going there, I’m going all in and I want the experience to be familiar.
-In that familiarity, there is satisfaction (and joy!).
+In that familiarity, there is health as it relates to joy!
 The classics never go out of style.
 It’s all worth it!

 VERY GOOD VEGAN BISCUITS WITH MISO & GREEN ONIONS